 Insulators or insulating materials are the chemical products used for blocking the flow of heat or electricity.
-Insulators are made depending on the requirement of the mechanical, chemical and thermal properties it should possess for particular application.
-Dielectric properties are considered will selecting an insulator.
+Insulators are made depending on the requirement of the mechanical, chemical and thermal properties.
+It should possess for particular application.

 Resistivity – Electrical conductivity: As per the term insulation it should have a property of resisting the flow of electric current.
 This is measurement of direct current flow into the insulator when subjected to electrification up to one minute.
 It value vary around 109 to 1020 ohm-cm at ambient conditions.